Slumberjack Nightfall 2 Review

 The other benefit of the fast-fly mode is that the usable interior space all around is increased as well.
 Measuring 6.5" x 21" rolled up, the Nightfall 2 is bulkier than most.

-This model costs $140.
-If you ask us, it's a great price and an excellent value for what you get when compared to other top budget backpacking tents.
+If you ask us, this model is a great price and an excellent value for what you get when compared to other top budget backpacking tents.
 It has the flexibility to pitch with or without the tent body (no extra footprint needed), and the vestibule awning only adds to its versatility.
 We think that this tent is fairly priced and wouldn't hesitate to make the purchase.

 The unique design and versatility of the Slumberjack Nightfall 2 are intriguing.
 It earns a Best Buy Award for its performance combined with its low price.
 Though we are a little disappointed that the ability to pitch the tent body itself is directly connected to the fly, we have a great appreciation for its weather resistance.
 We think that this tent is a great value and is worth a strong look for the backpacker on a budget.